Help Guide

 How has the built environment in the area changed over time?

-A wide range of different building types can offer opportunity to introduce new forms and styles without disrupting the overall structure of a place.
+A wide range of different building types can offer the opportunity to introduce new forms and styles, which if done sensitively, may not disrupt the overall structure of a place.

 • Historical maps